 Most protective boxing items are sold by a handful of service providers or vendors, almost as if they have a monopoly on the boxing equipment market.
 Everlast, Lonsdale, Adidas boxing, Reyes, Fairtex, Grant Boxing, Nike, Ringside, Rival, Sting, Title Boxing Club, Top King Boxing, Twins Special, Venum, Winning and Windy are all well-known boxing kit brands, to name a few.

 Where to find boxing classes?
-Instead of googling boxing classes near me, why not find a Superprof boxing master?
+Instead of googling boxing class near me, why not find a Superprof boxing master?